-But take a closer look at the captions accompanying every tempting food shot.
-You’ll find that the real stars in these pictures are the reusable containers used to tabao (“ordering take-out” in Chinese) food and the reusable cutlery used to enjoy the food.
+But take a closer look at the captions accompanying every tempting food shot — you’ll find that the real stars in these pictures are the reusable containers used to tabao food (ordering take-out in Mandarin) and the reusable cutlery used to enjoy the meals.

-The owner of @tabaogirl is Ms Khee Shihui, 37, who’s taken upon herself to fight a war against disposables.
+The person behind @tabaogirl is Ms Khee Shihui, 37, who’s taken upon herself to fight a war against disposables.

 Since 2017, she’s posted regularly on Instagram to demonstrate eco-friendlier ways to order take-out and shop for grocery.
-The posts are usually captioned with details on the type and quantity of disposables she’s managed to avoid.
-The numbers would then be tallied at the end of each month to show the positive impact an individual like her can make.
+The posts are usually captioned with details on the type and quantity of disposables she’s managed to avoid using.
+The numbers are then tallied at the end of each month to show the positive impact an individual like her can make.

 Her page has so far gained a following of over 4,200.
 She’s also been featured on The Straits Times and the Ministry of the Environment and Water Resources’ (MEWR) Facebook page.

-But she knows that her activism must go beyond social media.
-So offline, not only does she refuse paper cups, plastic cutlery, styrofoam boxes and all kinds of disposables, she also makes an effort to bring reusable containers and cutlery for others when she meets them for meals.
+Ms Khee knows that her activism must go beyond social media.
+Offline, not only does she refuse paper cups, plastic cutlery, styrofoam boxes and other disposables, she also makes an effort to bring reusable containers and cutlery for her friends when they meet for meals.

-“I do this in the hope that they will one day be paiseh (embarrassed in Hokkien) enough to bring their own,” Ms Khee said.
+“I do this in the hope that they will one day be paiseh (embarrassed in Hokkien) enough to bring their own,” Ms Khee quipped.

 Ms Khee is among a growing number of eco-warriors who’s flagged single-use plastic disposables as a key threat to our environment.

-Plastic is the most common type of waste disposed of in Singapore since 2009, according to data from National Environmental Agency’s (NEA).
+Plastic is the most common category of waste disposed of here since 2009.

-On the flip side, plastic recycling rates have remained abysmal, with only 40,700 tonnes, or 4 per cent, recycled in 2018.
+On the flip side, plastic recycling rates have remained very low over the years, with only 40,700 tonnes, or 4 per cent, recycled in 2018.
 This the lowest rate since 2003.